-Many legends and traditions in Germany feature Witches.. think about all the Fairy Tales you heard as a child cautioning you about witches.
-Witches in Germany date back to the pagan times, before Christianity, and some of the celebrations or customs still show up in the modern world.
-Interestingly, Walpurgisnacht or Hexennacht (Witches’ Night), Halloween’s calander opposite, is what happens when Christianity and Pagan tradition mix.
+Legends, stories, and traditions featuring witches have long been part of German culture.
+Think about all the Fairy Tales you heard as a child cautioning you about witches.
+Witches in Germany date back to the pagan times, before Christianity, and some celebrations and customs still appear in the modern world.
+Walpurgisnacht or Hexennacht (Witches’ Night) mixes Pagan tradition with a touch of Christianity.
 (Why else would it be named for a Christian Saint?).
 What is Walpurgisnacht (pronounced Val-purr-gess-nach-t), and how do people celebrate?
-With a bonfire!
-But for the whole story, you need to start at the beginning….
+And why is it named for an English nun?

 What is Walpurgisnacht?

-The Beginnings…
+The Beginnings

-Walpurgisnacht is Quite Common in German Literature
+Walpurgisnacht is Common in German Literature

 Walpurgisnacht stories are quite common in German literature.
-You find mention by Jacob Grimm in his Deutsche Mythologie, in a chapter of Goethe’s Faust, Thomas Mann’s “The Magic Mountain” has a chapter titled Walpurgisnacht, and even Bram Stokers short story “Dracula’s Guest” talks about this magical night.
+You find mention by Jacob Grimm in his Deutsche Mythologie, in a chapter of Goethe’s Faust, Thomas Mann’s “The Magic Mountain” has a chapter titled Walpurgisnacht, and even Bram Stoker’s short story “Dracula’s Guest” talks about this magical night.

 – Jacob Grimm.